purcell/darcs-to-git/README.markdown

 darcs-to-git
-    written by Steve Purcell, some improvements by Thomas Schilling
+    written by Steve Purcell, some improvements by Thomas Schilling, Jonathon Mah

 Converts a Darcs repository into a Git repository.
 Supports incremental updates, i.e., you can pull new patches from the source